Geoscientist Job Overview

 The nature of geoscientists’ work takes them directly to the site, where their job entails finding and examining rock, studying information obtained by remote sensing instruments, conducting geological surveys and making field maps.
 These findings do eventually lead to an office, where the information must be processed, but geoscientists have a healthy balance between office work and on-site work.

-Geoscientists earn in the neighborhood of $34.93 per hour according to the occupational information network, which translates to about $72,000 annually.
-There are approximately 30,000 geoscientists and the career is expected to have over 20% growth over the next decade.
+Geoscientists earn at least $23.00 per hour according to the occupational information network, which translates to about $48,000 annually.
+That’s the lowest 10% of earners!
+There are approximately 35,000 geoscientists and the career is expected to have over 20% growth over the next decade.
 This will help supply the projected need of 15,000 employees over that same period.